Frequency-redshift relation of the Cosmic Microwave Background: Summary and Outlook

-Our conclusion about the extractions of CMB temperature using the thSZ effect as pursued in the literature is that they confirm the CMB blackbody spectrum at finite redshift.
-However, under the assumed conventional $\nu$-$z$ relation, the result of the $T$-$z$ relation extraction necessarily is conventional as well.\\
+Our conclusion regarding the extractions of the CMB temperature using the thSZ effect pursued in the literature is that they confirm the CMB blackbody spectrum at a finite redshift.
+However, under the assumed conventional $\nu$-$z$ relation, the result of the $T$-$z$ relation extraction is necessarily conventional as well. \\